35 Comments

 M. St. Mitchels's avatar

-Most common "journalism" model in practice today: PR firm or fully biased internal hack from corporation or governmental department dispatches press release containing precisely what those in power want you to think and believe > "journalist" receives press release > "journalist" copies and pastes contents of press release and attaches their byline.
+Most common "journalism" model in practice today: PR firm or internal hack from corporation or governmental department dispatches press release containing what those in power want you to think and believe > "journalist" receives press release > "journalist" copies and pastes contents of press release and attaches their byline.

 Paul Snyder's avatar